instana/instana-javaagent/README.md

 `java -javaagent:instana-javaagent-1.0.0.jar -jar app.jar server`

-The latest version of that jar can be found in [MavenCentral -> Instana](https://repo1.maven.org/maven2/com/instana/instana-javaagent/).
+The latest version of that jar can be found in [Artifact public -> com -> instana -> instana-javaagent](https://artifact-public.instana.io/artifactory/shared/com/instana/instana-javaagent/).

 Should the J9 that is used be a Java 8 updated with recent fixpacks, this is no longer necessary, but a command line switch can be used instead.
 Since as of "Java 8 - Service refresh 3 fix pack 22 (Dec 2016)" an option exists which basically performs the same: